-• Wrist straps are flexible straps with a maximum of $1 M\Omega \pm 10\%$ resistance in the ground cords.
-To provide proper ground, a strap must be worn snug against bare skin.
-The ground cord must be connected and fit snugly into the banana plug connector on the grounding mat or workstation.

-• You can use heel straps, toe straps, and boot straps at standing workstations.
+- Wrist straps are flexible straps with a maximum of $1 M\Omega \pm 10\%$ resistance in the ground cords.
+To provide proper ground, wear a strap snug against bare skin.
+Verify that the ground cord is connected and fits snugly into the banana plug connector on the grounding mat or workstation. - You can use heel straps, toe straps, and boot straps at standing workstations.
 These straps are compatible with most types of shoes or boots.
 On conductive floors or dissipative floor mats, use them on both feet with a maximum of $1 M\Omega \pm 10\%$ resistance between the operator and ground.